 Q: Where do I get a membership trail permit?

 A: You can purchase membership trail permits through your local club.
 Membership in a SAM affiliated club is necessary to purchase a membership trail pass.
 A list of locations can be found here.

 Q: Can I get a replacement trail pass?

 A: There are cases where you can get a replacement trail pass if a decal falls off or you purchase a different snowmobile.
 You can read the policy and procedure here.

-Q: Why don’t you post local and MA trail maps?
+Q: Why don’t you post local and MA trail maps online?

 A: Trails do not magically appear when it snows.
 Local clubs spend countless hours and a large sum of money on the trail systems each year and depend on private funding to survive (your membership).
 The State of Massachusetts returns zero ($0.00) dollars to SAM.
 Join a club, support local snowmobiling and then ask the club for a map.